Welcome and thanks for visiting...

 BALL POSITION

 Traditionally, there have been two approaches to ball position.
-Each with its own prominent supporters, the options are either; the same ball position for all of the clubs, or a ball positioning which progresses “back” toward the golfer’s trail foot as the clubs get shorter and more lofted.
-Allow me to clear-up the seeming contradiction and show how each can actually be one and the same.
+Each has its own prominent supporters, and the options are either the same ball position for all of the clubs or a ball positioning that progresses “back” toward the golfer’s trail foot as the clubs get shorter and more lofted.
+Allow me to clear up the seeming contradiction and show how each can actually be one and the same.

 First, recognize that in a proper golf swing, the bottom of the arc of the club-head should be roughly in-line with the lead shoulder.

 Second, the point of contact should progress further behind that lowest point as the clubs get shorter and more lofted.
-In other words, as the clubs get shorter and more lofted, the club-head should strike a more downward blow upon the ball.
+In other words, as the clubs get shorter and loftier, the club head should strike a more downward blow upon the ball.

 ball-position